ifiorante/DESINV202-F25/README.md

 https://github.com/user-attachments/assets/afd6089c-623b-46ae-b606-70c208571f1b

 The blinking blue light in the video was confirmation the weather API was working.
 For the rest of the electronics this week, we got into groups and started brainstorming ideas for the Ambient Display project, and what APIs we might want to work with.
 For this project, I am working with Ajia Grant, her journal can be found [here](https://github.com/amg2318/design-journal/blob/main/week8.md).
-We considered several different APIs from the list, and decided to work with Strava, since we're both runners, and decided on some sort of PR tracker for 5ks.
+We considered several different APIs from the list, and decided to work with Strava, which is a phone app that tracks users physical activity data (usually routes for running and cycling, among other activities) since we're both runners, and decided on some sort of PR tracker for 5ks.

 ### **Fabrication**
 For fabrication this week, we started by brainstorming form for our project with some concept sketches.
 We initially considered doing something mechanical with some sort of tracker that ticked across a dial as new PRs were hit, but we things were not really clicking with this idea.
 The mechanics were not really adding up to us, and it might have to be too specific to our own times and would somehow have to predict future PR times, which we obviously can't do since we can't see the future.